SummaryRead the full fact sheet

 Sleep deprivation and handling your emotions

 When you are exhausted, a persistently crying baby can move you to frustration and anger.
-If you ever feel overwhelmed with strong emotion, put the baby in a safe place (such as their cot) and leave the room immediately.
+If you ever feel overwhelmed with strong emotions, put the baby in a safe place (such as their cot) and leave the room immediately.
 You need to give yourself a chance to calm down.

 - Take a shower.